-Have you ever seen some movies that make you go, “What on earth did just happen?”
+Have you ever seen a movie that makes you go, “What on earth did just happen?”
 Surprise is not an easy-to-achieve effect in the human psyche, and Freud says it’s because of the Thanatos or the death drive.
 Since death is the final destination (and we’re keeping ‘Final Destination‘ out of the list), the surprise feels mundane in the next moment.
 However, some movies defy the stance and still pack enough mind-bending twists to keep you bewildered for a day or an eternity.
-So for your consideration, we have prepared a sumptuous list of the best twist-ending movies on HBO Max.
+The following films on HBO Max are some of the best movies that will leave you confounded.

 Read More: Best Twist Ending Movies on Netflix